gmx-io/gmx-synthetics/scripts/distributions/archi/ARCHI_DISTRIBUTIONS.md

 - Returned to farmers on normal position closure
 - All 47 active positions use 5% fee (changed from 10% on Apr 5, 2023)

-Vault Borrowing Tracked:
+#### Step 4: Calculate Vault Borrowing

+**Step 4a** extracts complete position details including:
+- All borrowed tokens and amounts per position
+- Credit manager addresses that map to vaults
+- Calculates fsGLP equivalents for all borrowed amounts

+**Step 4b** aggregates vault borrowing:
+- Maps `credit_managers` addresses to vault tokens (WETH/WBTC/USDT/USDC)
+- Sums borrowed fsGLP per vault across all 47 positions
+- Outputs vault totals needed for LP distribution

+Why this matters:
-- Each position can borrow from multiple vaults (WETH, WBTC, USDT, USDC)
+- Each position can borrow from multiple vaults simultaneously
-- `credit_managers` array maps to specific vaults
-- Critical for fair LP distribution (each vault's LPs receive share of their vault's borrowed fsGLP)
+- Each vault's LPs only receive share of their vault's borrowed fsGLP
+- No cross-vault subsidization in LP distributions

 </details>